aifia105/URL-shortener-service/README.md

 # URL Shortener Service

-A URL-shortening service built with NestJS and TypeScript.
+A URL-shortener service built with NestJS and TypeScript.

 ## Description